ReSpeak/tsclientlib/README.md

 This repository implements the TeamSpeak3 protocol for usage in clients and bots.

-If you are searching for a usable client, [Qint](https://github.com/ReSpeak/Qint) is a cross-platform TeamSpeak client, which ~~is~~ will be using this library.
+If you are searching for a usable client, [Qint](https://github.com/ReSpeak/Qint) is a cross-platform TeamSpeak client, which is using this library.

 ## Projects